SingingData/OfficeAgents/README.md

 2. Get your LLM keys and set up local directories as per below.

-3. Put the following (with your custom information) in your local .env file that you've just created.
+3. Put the following text (with your custom keys and folder locations information) in your local .env file that you've just created.

-4.
 ##### Perplexity API Key
 PERPLEXITY_API_KEY=put your api key here

-##### OpenAI API Key
+##### OpenAI API Key - Optional
 OPENAI_API_KEY=put your api key here

 ##### Directory Locations - LLM Queries